Welcome to RoboQuest

 Your team must design, build, and program a robot to play robotic billiards.

-- Striker (Manual Robot): This robot will be manually controlled to hit balls towards scoring zones.
+- Striker (Manual Robot): This robot will be manually controlled to hit balls (square block)) towards scoring zones.

-To win the challenge, robots must strategically work to pocket all the balls within the time limit.
+To win the challenge, robots must strategically work to pocket all the balls (square block)) within the time limit.

 The competition consists of 3 stages, each with distinct objectives: